 ## Create a new user [#create-new-user]

-If you don't specify an ID manually, the site will use your header text as that header's ID.
+If you don't specify an ID manually, the site will use your header text as that header's ID (also known as anchor link).
 Create a manual ID to preserve links to that header if you change the header text.

 If you have too many level sections, consider splitting the document into multiple pages.